Avg: 3.3 from 165 votes

 Route Description update as of 8/14/16.
 The route has been rebolted there are only about five pitons left, otherwise all new bolts with 3 bolt belay stations.

-The Descent: You can rap the gulley/chimney to the south then you'll see two rap anchors in the top of another chimney which will rap to the top of the science of friction 1 more rap takes you to the ground.
-Some have rapped with a 70m rope and barley made it to the second rap point, it could be done with a shorter rope however you would just have to walk the rest of the way across roughly 3rd class terrain.
+The Descent: You can rap the gulley/chimney to the south then you'll see two rap anchors in the top of another chimney which will rap to the top of the science of friction.
+1 more rap takes you to the ground.
+A 60m rope took us down the first two repels.
+On the third repel there was about 10ft of 3rd class terrain.

 Pro: The crack can be protected by a single #2 cam.
 The rest of the route is bolted.
-Slings are helpful to extend the clips to the first few pins.
+Slings are helpful for extending.
 1 60m rope is sufficient.

 The original start is about 50ft to the right.